Dinklage: Frederick of Dinklage

 Frederick of Dinklage (1350–1396) was not satisfied with the small castle at Dinklage.
 He used the general decay and insecurity of the empire at the end of the 14th century as an excuse to extort and rob travelling merchants.
-Frederick and his sons robbed a merchant train and took the merchants to the Fernindandsburg, where they were held hostage for ransom.
+Frederick and his sons robbed a merchant train and took the merchants to the Ferdinandsburg, where they were held hostage for ransom.
 The wives of the merchants and the Hanseatic League complained about this situation.

 In November 1371, the Emperor ordered Florenz, the Prince-Bishop of Münster, to proceed against the castle at Dinklage.
 Frederick reinforced the castle with twenty ditches and ramparts.
-The bishop, realizing that he could not conquer the Ferninandsburg alone, sought allies.
+The bishop, realizing that he could not conquer the Ferdinandsburg alone, sought allies.
 The bishop of Paderborn, the bishop of Osnabrück, and the counts of Oldenburg, Cloppenburg, and Mark sent reinforcements.
 On September 15 and 16, 1372, the attack began.
 The Ferdinandsburg castle, the Vorburg, all of the outbuildings, and the fortifications were completely destroyed.

 Frederick and his sons retreated, first to Vechta, then to Diepholz.
 Frederick died around 1393—in the same year as his sons Statius and Bertrand.
 In 1383 they were forced to sign an oath pledging never again to build a castle at Dinklage.